Gonzalez32/Gonzalez32/README.md

 #### Full Stack Developer
 ![Full Stack Developer](https://email.uplers.com/blog/wp-content/uploads/2020/07/GIF-blog.gif)

-I am a full stack web developer, a self-starter that loves to learn, and someone who tries to make the most out of difficult situations.
+I am a full stack developer, a self-starter that loves to learn, and someone who tries to make the most out of difficult situations.
 As a former machine operator I understand the vision where goals must be met as team lead.
 I use my past experience to help others and influence my decisions for the future.

 Skills: REACT / JS / HTML / CSS / Ruby / Python